USMAI-Library-Consortium/confluence-public-link-finder/design-docs/system_design.md

 Writes the data to the CSV.

 INPUTS:
-- `cleaned_pages` list of tuples (str, str, bool): A list of Page Titles, their corresponding URLS, and whether they're a candidate for archiving.
+- `cleaned_pages` list of tuples (str, str, str, str, bool): A list of Page Titles, URLS, Creator, Modifier, and whether they're a candidate for archiving.
 - `filename` str: The filename to write.

 Logic:
 1. Use `csv` module to open the file
-2. Write headers `["Page Title", "Page URL", "Archive Candidate?"]`
+2. Write headers `["Page Title", "Page URL", "Creator", "Last Modifier", "Archive Candidate?"]`
 3. Save all processed page data.
 For Archive Candidate, write 'yes' if True and nothing if false.

 ## 4. Error Handling Strategy